Mahmudli

 Mahmudli (المحمودلي) is a Syrian town located in Raqqa Governorate approximately 20 km north of Al-Thawrah on the road from Tishrin to Raqqa.
+The town is populated by Arabs.

 During the Syrian Civil War, the town was occupied by the self-proclaimed Islamic State from May 2014 onward for almost three years.
 On 1 January 2017, the Syrian Democratic Forces liberated Mahmudli after two days of intense clashes.